- Home >

 - Stanford University

-- UCSFThe Department of Neurology at the University of California, San Francisco and Foothill College is launching the Science, Technology, Engineering, & Math (STEM) Diversity Scholars Program.
-This program is a summer internship for students to engage in a 5-week mentored program focused on mastering multi-disciplinary laboratory techniques, exposure to a range of STEM topics, and learning about entrepreneurship.
+- UCSFThe Department of Neurology at the University of California, San Francisco and Foothill College launched the Science, Technology, Engineering, & Math (STEM) Diversity Scholars Program.
+During this five week internship, scholars focused on:

-Multi-disciplinary program and will be recruiting from the STEM sciences, with special focus on the following majors:
+This multi-disciplinary program recruits from the STEM sciences, with special focus on the following majors:

 - Biological Sciences